NatMon/seneca-college/IPC144/Workshops/Workshop 2/README.md

 Luck: 1
 ```

 You may assume that the user enters valid numbers.
-If your program's output exactly matches the output shown above, given the provided inputs, then part 1 is complete and you are ready to do aprt 2.
+If your program's output exactly matches the output shown above, given the provided inputs, then part 1 is complete and you are ready to do part 2.

 ### PART 2 (BONUS):